illyagm/AXA-BACKEND/README.md

 ##### Error Codes

-Status 403 Forbidden: Admin Role is needed to access some routes.
-Returns "You shall not pass message"
+Status 401 Unauthorized: Admin Role is needed to access some routes & you need a valid auth credentials.

 ##### Auth Route, some routes require it.